Lindahl tax: Discrete Lindahl equilibrium

+If the definition is strengthened to require that the total payment for each public good exactly equals its cost, then the stronger Lindahl equilibrium notion is equivalent to a concept they call strict stable priceability.
+A stable-priceable committee does not always exist, but extensive simulation experiments show that an "almost" stable-priceable committee almost always exists.
+It is possible to check in polynomial time whether a given committee is stable-priceable.

 Lindahl Model

 In the Lindahl Model, Dt represents the aggregate marginal benefit curve, which is the sum of Da and Db---the marginal benefits for the two individuals in the economy.
 In a Lindahl equilibrium, the optimal quantity of the public good will be where the social marginal benefit intersects the marginal cost (point P).
 Each individual's Lindahl tax rate will be based on their own marginal benefit curve.
 In this model, individual B will pay the price level at R and individual A will pay at point J.

 Criticism

 In theory, Lindahl pricing and taxation leads to an efficient provision of public goods.
 However, it requires the knowledge of the demand functions for each individual, and therefore is difficult to implement in practice.
 There are three main problems with the implementation of a Lindahl tax.

 Preference revelation problem

 When information about marginal benefits is available only from the individuals themselves, they tend to under report their valuation for a particular good.
 In doing this, an individual can lower his or her tax cost by under reporting the benefits derived from the public good or service.
 The incentive to lie is associated with the free rider problem; if an individual reports a lower benefit, he or she will pay less taxes, but only see a marginal decrease in the public good.
 This informational problem shows that survey-based Lindahl taxation is not incentive compatible.
 Incentives to understate or under report one's true benefits under Lindahl taxation resemble those of a traditional public goods game.